Russell Springs, Kansas – On the Smoky Hill Trail

 However, the town grew in the following years until its population peaked at 198 in 1940.

-In 1965, the old county courthouse in Russell Springs became the Butterfield Trail Museum.
-The building was listed on the National Register of Historic Places in 1972.
+The old county courthouse in Russell Springs became the Butterfield Trail Museum in 1965.
+In 1972, it was listed on the National Register of Historic Places.

 The school in Russell Springs, Kansas is closed today by Kathy Weiser-Alexander.